YashV5/YashV5/README.md

 - 👋 Hi, I’m @YashV5
-- 👀 I’m interested in pyhton,full-stack
+- 👀 I’m interested in pyhton, web developement
-- 🌱 I’m currently learning Bootstrap.
 -
 <!---
 YashV5/YashV5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.